 She is probably best known for her work in the landmark television series MISSION: IMPOSSIBLE, created by Bruce Geller, where she created the pivotal role of Impossible Missions Force Agent "Cinnamon Carter", and, in the process, became the first actress in the history of television to receive three consecutive Emmy Awards for Best Dramatic Actress.

 Ms. Bain followed with the role of "Dr. Helena Russell" in the now classic British syndicated science fiction television series SPACE: 1999, created by Gerry Anderson and Sylvia Anderson.
 Her stage work has garnered her Los Angeles Critic's Circle and DramaLogue Awards for her work on Arthur Kopit's "Wings", Samuel Beckett's "Happy Days" and Eugène Ionesco's "The Chairs".

 Ms. Bain has worked on behalf of numerous charitable causes and is the founder of the Screen Actors Guild's "BookPals" Program which currently has some 300 of her colleagues reading to children in Los Angeles schools.
-Following the success of the program there, she helped the program to develop in other major cities throughout North America.
-The success of this program has currently over 400 million hits per month.
-Storylineonline.net
+Following it's success MS. Bain helped develop "StoryLine Online."
+It currently has 14 million hits per month.